Alex's research focuses on criminal law and criminal justice, sexuality, drugs, feminist and queer theory

 I joined Goldsmiths from Royal Holloway, University of London, where I was a Senior Lecturer in Criminology and Law.
 My research interests include sex and sexuality, drug use and drug policy, criminal law and criminal justice, biotechnologies and biopolitics, feminist and queer theory.

-Over the past few years my work has focused on the intersections of sexuality and cultures of drug use.
+Over the past few years my work has focused on the intersections of sexuality, cultures of drug use, and the law.
 I have recently completed a project funded by British Academy/Leverhulme Trust looking at the 'underground' use of psychedelics to manage sexual trauma in the context of a resurgence of research into the benefits of legalising psychedelics as therapeutic medicines.
 Before this, I led a wide-ranging project on the past, present and future of sex on drugs, funded by the Wellcome Trust.

 I have been a Visiting Scholar at the Onati International Institute for the Sociology of Law and previously co-convened the gender, sexuality and law stream of the Socio-Legal Studies Association (SLSA).